Explicit Solution to the Constant Radial Acceleration Problem: Use of the new solution

 \subsection{Computing $r_m$, $v_m$ and $\tau_0$}

-In Eq.(\ref{eq:elegance})-Eq(\ref{eq:aux}) the pericenter radius $r_m$ appear.
-The pericenter radius can be determined by looking at the roots $e_i$ of the polynomial $f(r)$ and setting $r_m = e_i$ where $e_i$ is the closest real root to $r_0$ such that $e_i \le r_0$.
+In Eq.(\ref{eq:elegance})-(\ref{eq:aux}) the radius at the closest approach (or pericenter radius, indicated with the symbol $r_m$) appear.
+It can be determined by looking at the roots $e_i$ of the polynomial $f(r)$ and setting $r_m = e_i$ where $e_i$ is the closest real root to $r_0$ such that $e_i \le r_0$.
 The initial conditions will, in general, be not given at the pericenter, in which case the initial pseudo-time can be computed directly from Eq.(\ref{eq:elegance}) as:

-we must then select the appropriate value for the inversion of $\wp^{-1}$ by looking only within the first $T_\tau$ and choosing the solution with the correct $\dot r$.
+the appropriate value for the inversion of $\wp^{-1}$ is selceted by looking only within the first $T_\tau$ and choosing the solution with the correct $\dot r$.